olivertembo/php-coding-style/README.md

 3. Run the following commands to create initial users for the application `php artisan migrate` :to migrate databases
    `php artisan db:seed` : to seed initial data
-   `php artisan storage` : to make a symlink for image storage
+   `php artisan storage:link` : to make a symlink for image storage

 4. View project at: localhost:80